"Spider-Man: Far from Home" Turns a Campy Comic Book Rogue Into a Timely and Terrifying Villain

 Remember, few villains ever announce themselves as villains.
 They hide in the shadows and use smoke and mirrors to mask their true intentions.
 In Mysterio’s case, he’s just using the most powerful weapons of deception available, our modern media.

 Mysterio was the perfect choice for the Spider-Man sequel, and Jake Gyllenhaal was a brilliant casting decision.
 Nicely done, Marvel.
 You really thought this one through and introduced a terrific, timely, and terrifying villain for where the world and MCU are right now.
-We only hope you have more in the tank because we’re ready for the new era of heroes and villains.
+We only hope you have more in the tank because we’re ready for the new era of heroes and villains... real ones next.

 That’s all for now.
 I hope you enjoyed Spider-Man: Far from Home and enjoyed my perspectives.
-As always, please like this post or subscribe to Perspectives off the Page for fresh content and updates.
+As always, please like this post or subscribe for news, updates, and exclusive content.

-And check back in the coming weeks for my story analysis of the original Ironman, the hero and film that started it all.
+And check back in the coming weeks for my story analysis of the original Ironman, the film that started it all.